emlynoregan/appenginetaskutils/README.md

 > pip install appenginetaskutils --target lib

 Or add it to your requirements.txt.
-You'll also need to set up vendoring, see (app engine vendoring instructions here)[https://cloud.google.com/appengine/docs/python/tools/using-libraries-python-27].
+You'll also need to set up vendoring, see [app engine vendoring instructions here](https://cloud.google.com/appengine/docs/python/tools/using-libraries-python-27).

-## task
+## @task

 The most basic element of the taskutils library is task().
-This decorator function is designed to be used as a replacement for deferred.
+This decorator function is designed to be used as a replacement for [deferred](https://cloud.google.com/appengine/articles/deferred).

-### Configuring task
+### Configuring @task

 When using deferred you have a builtin to configure in app.yaml to make it work.
-For taskutils.task, you need to add the following to your app.yaml and/or <servicename>.yaml file:
+For taskutils.task, you need to add the following to your app.yaml and/or \<servicename\>.yaml file:

 	handlers:
 		- url: /_ah/task/.*